Taken at the Studio of Napoleon Sarony.

 The item hanging below Wilde’s vest is a bunch of seals (used for sealing wax impressions).
 Wilde later said that waistcoats will show whether a man can admire poetry or not.

 Wilde changed jacket and tie to complete his evening dress.
-On his right hand Wilde has a seal ring (used for sealing wax impressions) which was the only item of jewelry noted by reporters when he arrived.
+On his right hand Wilde has a seal ring (used for sealing wax impressions).

 The double-breasted smoking jacket has frogged closures and satin quilted collar and cuffs.
-In addition to protecting clothing from ash, smoking jackets also provided additional warmth in draughty Victorian homes.
+Worn to protecting clothing from ash, smoking jackets also provided additional warmth in draughty Victorian homes.

-The stockings are clocked, a process by which a woven pattern decorates the fabric.
+The stockings are clocked (a woven process of decorating the fabric).
 Wilde wrote: “trousers become dirty in the street; knee-breeches are more comfortable…pretty to look at too…”

 Taken concurrently with 13.
-Towards the end of Wilde’s tour one newspaper quipped: “Oscar Wilde’s photographs are being displaced in shop windows by the less effeminate Mrs Langtry’s”.
+Towards the end of Wilde’s tour a newspaper quipped: “Oscar Wilde’s photographs are being displaced in shop windows by the less effeminate Mrs Langtry’s”.

 One of the Sarony series plagiarized for a trade card, leading to a famous case in the Supreme Court that established the law of copyright for photographs.

-Wilde wrote to D’Oyly Carte in March 1882 to suggest a lithograph of him would help business.
-He wrote: “The photograph of me with head looking over my shoulder would be the best - just the head and fur collar.”
+Wilde wrote to D’Oyly Carte in March 1882 to suggest a lithograph of him would help business: “The photograph of me with head looking over my shoulder would be the best - just the head and fur collar.”

 Wilde wrote: “Great success here: nothing like it since Dickens, they tell me.
 I am torn in bits by Society…crowds wait for my carriage.
 I wave a gloved hand and an ivory cane and they cheer.”